dulasahu/relation/README.md

-#collection of few common fuctions
+#collection of few common functions